hkjang/AICodeStash/helm-charts/bytestash/README.md

-# ByteStash Helm Chart for Kubernetes
+# AICodeStash Helm Chart for Kubernetes

 ## Before you begin

-This [Helm](https://github.com/kubernetes/helm) chart supports installation of [ByteStash](https://github.com/jordan-dalby/ByteStash) - A code snippet storage solution written in React & node.js
+This [Helm](https://github.com/kubernetes/helm) chart supports installation of [AICodeStash](https://github.com/jordan-dalby/AICodeStash) - A code snippet storage solution written in React & node.js

 The prerequisites for this Helm chart is a working **Kubernetes Cluster** and **Helm** installed.